Why Hire a Board Certified Specialist

 NBTA lawyers maintain active trial practices and are required to submit a disclosure of misconduct annually and, at the end of each five-year term, prove once again they meet the standards for recertification.

 All trial lawyers are not created equal.
 Don't settle for someone else's word when you require a lawyer's services.
 Demand an NBTA board certified attorney.
 There is no substitute.
-Contact a criminal defense attorney at McAfee & McAfee for a free initial consultation and case evaluation.
+Contact a criminal defense attorney at The McAfee Law Firm, PLLC for a free initial consultation and case evaluation.